UK refuses to publish security advice around Lebedev's appointment to upper chamber | Politics

 Johnson has come under political pressure over his friendship with Lebedev, and the opposition Labour Party won a vote in March to demand the release of information about the businessman's appointment to the House of Lords.
 Lebedev, who did not immediately respond to a request for comment, also said in March that the security advice should be released and called claims about his background "pure innuendo".

-The British government has refused to publish the advice Prime Minister Boris Johnson received from security services before the British-Russian media boss Evgeny Lebedev was appointed to parliament's upper chamber.
+The British government has refused to publish the advice Prime Minister Boris Johnson received from security services before the British-Russian media boss Evgeny Lebedev was appointed to parliament's upper chamber citing national security.
 Johnson has come under political pressure over his friendship with Lebedev, and the opposition Labour Party won a vote in March to demand the release of information about the businessman's appointment to the House of Lords.

 The government published a 1,880-word statement explaining why it would not publish the security advice and a series of documents, including a blank consent form, related to his appointment that were heavily redacted.
-The cabinet office minister Michael Ellis said on Thursday disclosing the information would undermine the role of the House of Lords Appointments Commission and could be used in the future to investigate other appointments.
+The cabinet office minister Michael Ellis said on Thursday said what the government published "reflects the need to protect national security" and disclosing further information could be used in the future to investigate other appointments.

 Ellis said Lebedev was "a man of good standing" and there had never been a complaint about his personal conduct.
 "I do not believe it would be in the public interest for such internal correspondence to be used in the future for political point scoring," he said in a written statement to parliament.